 - you do not have management transfer status.

-Private tenants who need help because their Housing Benefit is lower than their rent can apply for a Discretionary Housing Payment.
+Private tenants who need help because their benefits don't cover their rent can apply for a Discretionary Housing Payment.

 Planning on transferring or swapping your home?